What Can You Not Do While On The FMLA| Full Guide?

 The FMLA’s guidelines for calculating compensable hours or work are used to establish whether an employee has accrued the required 1,250 hours of service.

-Because of pregnancy difficulties, the twelve weeks of family and medical leave may be reduced by any time missed.
+Because of pregnancy difficulties, any time missed may reduce the twelve weeks of family and medical leave.

 Your ability to take FMLA won’t be affected if you miss work to serve in the National Guard or Reserve: